The Latest: Trump and Putin begin talks on possible deal to end Russia-Ukraine war

 The International Criminal Court issued an arrest warrant on war crimes accusations for Putin in 2023.
 But the U.S. isn’t a member of that global body, so officials are under no obligation to arrest him.

-Ukrainian President Volodymyr Zelenskyy expressed, during a video address on Friday, his hope for a “strong position from the U.S.” ahead of talks between U.S. President Donald Trump and Russian President Vladimir Putin in Alaska.
+Ukrainian President Volodymyr Zelenskyy expressed, during a video address on Friday, his hope for a “strong position from the U.S.” ahead of talks between Trump and Putin in Alaska.

 “Everyone wants an honest end to the war.
 Ukraine is ready to work as productively as possible to end the war, and we hope for a strong position from the U.S.,” Zelenskyy said.